ndevenish/Blender_ioEDM/README.md

   meaning of third field for multi-parent objects, why single-parent objects are not counted as control nodes...)
 - The interpretation of the material "TEXTURE_COORDINATES_CHANNELS"
-- Lots of other details needed on the occasional unknown datablock, the data in `RootNode` for instance seems rather large but remains opaque.
+- Lots of other details needed on the occasional unknown datablock

 Installation
 ------------